top of page

 • After vacuuming is completed, keep the H&AC system shut off and the window or door to the outside open, as practical, for several hours

-Actions You Can Take to Prevent Broken Compact Fluorescent Light Bulbs
+Actions You Can Take to Prevent Broken Light Bulbs

 • Fluorescent bulbs are made of glass and can break if dropped or roughly handled